Chair: Sarah Schroder

 The International Consortium of Circulatory Assist Clinicians (ICCAC) has developed a research grant opportunity to support clinical research in the field of mechanical circulatory support (MCS).

-- Develop process for evaluating and awarding proposals from ICCAC members
+- Develop a process for evaluating and awarding proposals from ICCAC members

 Thank you for your interest in the ICCAC Research Grant.
 The Research Committee has updated the application process and is now accepting applications for two grand awards valued up to $1500 each.